GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 This study has also further demonstrated the capacity of neural networks to exploit the reverberation phenomenon to achieve a navigation task.
 This proposal illustrates how #acr("DRL") can be used with multi-modal agents to solve complex navigation tasks.

-Grauman's team has pushed their framework further in a follow-up paper by Majumder et al. called _Move2Hear_ @majumder_move2hear_2021.
+Grauman's team has expanded on their framework in a follow-up paper by Majumder et al. called _Move2Hear_ @majumder_move2hear_2021.
 The task tackled here consists of navigating a complex 3D environment with the motivation to enhance audio perception.
-More precisely, the agent's objective is to adjust its position with respect to several sound sources so that it can perform optimal audio separation.
+More precisely, the agent's objective is to adjust its position with respect to several sound sources to perform optimal audio separation.
-The performance obtained on the audio separation task is the only reward signal available for learning the policy.
 The agent starts at a random position in a 3D scene from the _Habitat_ simulator.
 One is designated as the target source among the active sound sources in the environment.
+The performance obtained on the audio separation task is the primary reward signal available for learning the policy.
+Besides, the agent is also rewarded for reducing the geodesic distance to the target source.
 The neural network that implements it is split into two main blocks.
-The first takes the #acr("STFT") of the binaural signal listened to by the agent as well as the identifier of the target speech.
+The first takes the #acr("STFT") of the binaural signal listened to by the agent and the identifier of the target speech.
 It is trained to output the isolated target speech signal's #acr("STFT") and thus performs the actual source separation.
 The second component of the agent is the active audio-visual controller.
 It is responsible for implementing the navigation policy.
 A common feature extraction backbone uses #acrpl("GRU") @cho_learning_2014 to perform the core perception work.
 It is followed by two heads implementing the actor and the critic optimized by the #acr("PPO") algorithm.
-The policy itself consists of two sub-policies: one for improving the separation quality when being relatively close to the target source and an audio-visual navigation policy to get closer to it.
+The policy comprises two sub-policies: one for improving the separation quality when relatively close to the target source and an audio-visual navigation policy to get closer to it.
-Both networks are trained in a cyclic pattern, ensuring the continuous and synchronous overall performance improvement.
+Both networks are trained in a cyclic pattern, ensuring continuous and synchronous overall performance improvement.
 A convincing experimental study is also conducted to demonstrate the approach's effectiveness.
+They propose two different benchmarks.
+In the _near-target_ task, the agent starts relatively  close to the target sound source.
+Here, it has to adjust its position to optimize for the separation score.
+In the _far-target_ setting, the agent is initially placed further from the source of interest and has to navigate the environment to get close to it eventually.
+This task variant targets leveraging audio-visual information to plan the shortest possible trajectory.
+Overall, the _Move2Hear_ framework successfully applies #acr("DRL") to a robotic navigation problem where the objective is motivated by audio perception.

 === Problem formulation

-#draft[
-  - We solve is using RL -> need for an environment\
-    TODO: justify why we use RL.
-Isn't that weird to talk about RL in 5.1 and then to justify using it after in 5.2 ?
-  - discrete step-based stochastic process.
-  - Agent moves, listens to audio, and decides where to go next.
-]
+// RL
+We adopt a #acr("DRL") approach to design such a navigation policy.
+This policy will be modeled by a Deep Neural Network trained in a simulated environment.
+We develop a complete pipeline for solving the task of perceptually-motivated audio-based navigation.
+The problem is framed as a sequential decision process, which suits the use of #acr("RL") well.
+The implementation of the #acr("RL") environments, agents, algorithm and testing setup are an original contribution of this work.

+// Sound only
+Also, our solution tackles a challenging framework where only audio data can be used to perceive the environment.
+The agent has neither visual cues nor direct spatial information, such as absolute or relative positions.
+To address this limitation, we leverage the algorithms and knowledge obtained from our study of #acr("SSL").

+In the following paragraphs, we will formalize the task that we plan to solve.
+The core novelty of this problem is to use the #acr("ASR") performance as the reward signal.
+First, we will introduce the relevant metric and its relation to speech recognition.
+Second, the #acr("RL") environment will be presented, along with the justification for our different choices.

 #reset-acronym("WER")
 *#acr("WER") metric for #acr("ASR").*